amoffat/tf-jitsi/README.md

 ## Use a branch

 You can specify custom branches in `scripts/common.sh`.
+You'll also need to change `jitsi/cloud_configs/default.yml` to use your own fork repo.

 ## Tainting an instance